Is Pomegranate Good for Diarrhea? Fruit vs Juice - What Helps

 For adults with mild diarrhea:

-- Small amounts (half a cup diluted juice or a few seeds) may be tolerated
+- Small amounts (half a cup of diluted juice or a small handful of seeds) may be tolerated

 - Do not consume large bowls of seeds at once

-Overconsumption may worsen diarrhea because fruit sugars can draw water into the gut.
+Overconsumption may worsen diarrhea because fruit sugars can draw more water into the gut.

 Pomegranate may not suit everyone during diarrhea: